 The Pacers looked like a more explosive team in the second half of Turner's first game.
 He finished with 13 points and six rebounds and was 6 of 12 from the field, leading the Pacers bench to a season-best 50 points.

 "He's on this team and I'm on the same page as him," George said.
 "He's a player who can make shots and make things happen.
-He's a huge talent for us and it's great to have him here."

 The addition of Turner certainly helped the Pacers maintain their grip on the league's best record and best home record (27-3).
 Indiana is now two full games ahead of Miami in the chase for home-court advantage in the East.